LSEG-API-Samples/Example.RDPLibrary.DotNet.RdpRealTimePricing/README.md

 ![mainpage description](images/mainpagedescription.png)

-Sample Usages
+The following screen is a sample usage of the application.

 ![RDPPricingScreenShot](images/RDPPricingRate.gif)

 ## Summary

 This article demonstrates how to use [RDP.NET](https://developers.refinitiv.com/refinitiv-data-platform/refinitiv-data-platform-libraries) with the [ASP.NET Core Blazor framework](https://docs.microsoft.com/en-us/aspnet/core/blazor/get-started?view=aspnetcore-3.1&tabs=visual-studio) to develop a single page application to login to the Refinitiv Data Platform(RDP) and get Streaming Stock Price.
 It uses the [Radzen Blazor component](https://blazor.radzen.com/get-started) to build web UI.
 The application can bind the data returned from RDP.NET libraries to RadzenGrid to display price updates.
-This is an alternate solution for .NET web developers who need to integrate real-time price data in their web application for stock trading or price monitoring purpose.
+It is an alternate solution for .NET web developers who need to integrate real-time price data in their web application for stock trading or price monitoring purpose.
 The example also demonstrates how to get Historical Summary data from the RDP HTTP endpoint and plot Chart on the web.
 It can show a piece of company information based on RIC or symbol name.
 Users can run the ASP.NET Core Web application on a local machine, which is a Windows, Linux, and macOS or deploy it on Docker or Cloud like Azure and AWS.

 ## References